Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Abstract

 \section{Abstract}

-\begin{footnotesize} Under paraxial propagation, light in bulk nonlinear media in known to behave as a quantum fluid, described by a nonlinear Schr\"{o}dinger equation formally equivalent to the Gross-Pitaevskii model of a weakly interacting Bose gas.
-Photon-photon interactions, mediated by third order optical nonlinearities, are at the origin of superfluidity and other quantum-like phenomena.
-Here, we develop an optical hydrodynamic theory to describe the onset of a kinetic instability when two fluids of light with different flow speeds interact via the optical nonlinearity.
-The experimental observation of such effects is also discussed in detail.
-The class of instabilities described here may provide a route towards the investigation of quantum turbulence, structure formation and general many-body and out-of-equilibrium dynamics in the quantum superfluid regime. \end{footnotesize}
+\begin{footnotesize} Turbulence in the quantum (superfluid) regime, similarly to its classical counterpart, continues to attract a great deal of scientific inquiry, due to the yet high number of unresolved problems.
+While turbulent states can be routinely created in degenerate atomic gases, there is no generic scheme to produce turbulence in fluids of light.
+Under paraxial propagation, light in bulk nonlinear media behaves as a two-dimensional superfluid, described by a nonlinear Schr\"{o}dinger equation formally equivalent to the Gross-Pitaevskii model of a weakly interacting Bose gas, where photon-photon interactions are mediated by a third order (Kerr) nonlinearity.
+Here, we develop the theory describing the onset of a kinetic instability when two paraxial optical fluids with different streaming velocities interact via the optical nonlinearity.
+From numerical simulations of the nonlinear Schr\"{o}dinger equation, we further characterize the onset of the instability and describe its saturation in the form of vortex nucleation and excitation of turbulence.
+The experimental observation of such effects is also discussed.
+The class of instabilities described here thus provide a natural route towards the investigation of quantum (superfluid) turbulence, structure formation and out-of-equilibrium dynamics in superfluids of light. \end{footnotesize}